 Following the diet is a must because diabetes is all about a healthy diet.
-Along with it, If you want an Ayurvedic way to address it, get in touch with a trained Ayurveda specialist and learn more about natural ways to deal with the disease.
+Along with it, If you want an Ayurvedic way to address it, get in touch and learn more about natural ways to deal with the disease.
 Do not make any drastic diet changes.
 Consult accredited professionals surrounding you at all times.

 “As a result of the risks related to diabetes, consistently wear a medical wristband indicating that you have diabetes and whether you take insulin.
-Likewise, keep hard candy or dry dates with you while exercising in case your blood sugar drops steeply.” – Dr. Soumya Hullannavar, Lead Consultant, Elite Ayurveda Services.
+Likewise, keep hard candy or dry dates with you while exercising in case your blood sugar drops steeply.” – Dr. Soumya Hullannavar, Lead Consultant, Elite Ayurveda Services & Diabetes Reversal Clinic.